Music of Tennessee: Hip-hop

 Despite not always being on the forefront of the national Hip-Hop scene, the hip-hop scene in Tennessee has been very active across the state but most prominently in the Memphis area.
 Some notable acts include Academy Award-winning rap group Three 6 Mafia (with Juicy J) was formed in Memphis.
 They had a #3 album on the Billboard 200 with Most Known Unknown in 2005.
-Other notable Memphis rappers include Project Pat, Gangsta Pat, Gangsta Boo, Playa Fly, Moneybagg Yo, Blocboy JB, Young Dolph, Blac Youngsta Al Kapone, the duo Eightball & MJG, and Yo Gotti.
+Other notable Memphis rappers include Project Pat, Gangsta Pat, Gangsta Boo, Playa Fly, Moneybagg Yo (had a #1 album in 2021), Blocboy JB, Young Dolph, Blac Youngsta Al Kapone, the duo Eightball & MJG, Yo Gotti, and GloRilla.
 Mr. Mack is based out of Knoxville.
 Isaiah Rashad is from Chattanooga.
 Young Buck, JellyRoll, Starlito, Tha City Paper, Negro Justice, and All Star Cashville Prince are from Nashville.
 Young Buck started the label Ca$hville Records.
 Christian hip hop group GRITS are also from Nashville.

 Southern rock

 Both Duane Allman and Gregg Allman, founders of the Allman Brothers Band, were born in Nashville in 1946 and 1947, respectively.

 The Charlie Daniels Band is closely associated with Tennessee's contributions to the southern rock genre, and with the Volunteer Jam, an annual rock festival first held in Nashville in 1974.

 Other notable musicians include Knoxville's Jerry Riggs, Nashville's Barefoot Jerry, and the Nashville band Area Code 615.
 Kings of Leon were formed in Tennessee in 1999.
 Their early music was closely associated with this genre.
 The Kings had a #1 hit on the Billboard Mainstream Top 40 with "Use Somebody".
 This song was also #1 on the Alternative chart and Adult Top 40 Chart in 2009.
 Kings of Leon had a #1 Billboard 200 album with Walls in 2016.